 An example of poor communication would be the RadioShack layoff notices in 2006.
 The electronics chain laid off 400 employees by notifying employees by email.
 The company faced significant backlash following the move, with many surprised that it used email instead of face-to-face meetings.

-Bad communication by Radioshack resulted from using the incorrect medium of communicating to its employees.
+Bad communication by Radioshack resulted from using the incorrect medium of communicating with its employees.
 The company’s employees felt dehumanized and subsequently resented the company.